Zerraa/tenacity-tera/content/en/menma-guide/civil-unrest-menma.md

 <hr/>

 Main difference you will notice is that map is different.
-As of **p1.0.7** Civil Unrest is being held on destroyed Island of Dawn.
+As of **p2.0** Civil Unrest is being held on Colossal Ruins map.
 - You can also freely use Prime battle solution inside the area.

 - Towers can only be placed **100 meters** apart from each other.